-Sport England's new survey – Active Lives Children and Young People – provides a world-leading approach to gathering data on how children engage with sport and physical activity.
+Sport England's survey, Active Lives Children and Young People in now in it's third year.
+It provides a world-leading approach to gathering data on how children engage with sport and physical activity.
 It gives anyone working with children aged 5-16 key insight to help understand children's attitudes and behaviours around sport and activity.

 HOW DOES THE SURVEY WORK?

-Schools are randomly selected to take part, CSW Sport will contact them to let them know they have been selected.
+Schools are randomly selected to take part, Think Active will contact them to let them know they have been selected.
 One class in up to three different year groups are asked to fill out the questionnaires.

 WHAT DOES THE QUESTIONNAIRE INVOLVE?

 The questionnaires have been designed to be simple and enjoyable for pupils to complete and are tailored to different age groups and takes around 20 minutes to fill in.

 Each school that takes part will be given a bespoke report summarising their own results from the survey